nikfoundas/etcd-viewer/README.md

 restarted.

 You can add and remove etcd key-value stores at any time.
-Removing an etcd registry from the etcd-browser does not affect the contents of the registry itself.
+Removing an etcd registry from the etcd-viewer does not affect the contents of the registry itself.

 ### Leader auto detection